Minee-Liane-Choi/MineeChoiLab/_posts/2024-06-03-issue18-Newsletter.md

 ---
-title: News Letter of the College of Natural Sciences
+title: Newsletter of the College of Natural Sciences
 author: soren-lorenson
 tags: Publication
 ---